Chart Color Schemes

 Casino features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 66.1% of all households, including 22.4% couples with children, 27.9% couples without children, and 14.5% single parent families.
-Non-family households comprise the remaining 33.9%, with lone person households at 31.3% and group households making up 2.6% of the total.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Family households comprise 66.1% of all households, including 22.4% couples with children, 27.9% couples without children, and 14.5% single parent families.
+Non-family households make up the remaining 33.9%, with lone person households at 31.3% and group households comprising 2.6% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households